lemwill/riscv-cpu/README.md

 # riscv-cpu
 This is a 32-bit CPU based on the RISC-V Instruction Set Architecture (ISA).
-It will include a 5-stage pipeline (Fetch, Decode, Execute, Memory and Write Back), an Arithmetic Logic Unit (ALU), a Control Unit, a Register file, and an Instruction Memory.
+It is currently unpipelined, but will include a 5-stage pipeline (Fetch, Decode, Execute, Memory and Write Back), an Arithmetic Logic Unit (ALU), a Control Unit, a Register file, and an Instruction Memory.

 # Prerequisites